UMAprotocol/dev-quickstart/README.md

 This repo is intended to have scripts and tests available to allow for testing UMA contracts.
 The repo uses the `OptimisticDepositBox` contract as an example.

+## Install dependencies

+You will need to install the long-term support version of nodejs, currently nodejs v14 or v16.
+You will also need to install yarn.

 ## Build

 ```shell